 In my article on how to make great steakhouse steaks I discuss the importance of getting a good sear on the exterior and how to do it best.
-Here are four offbeat methods that work amazingly well: The Afterburner Method, the Vigneron Method, the Caveman Method, and the Stripsteak Method.
+Here are some offbeat methods that work amazingly well: The Afterburner Method, the Vigneron Method, the Caveman Method, and the Stripsteak Method.

 The afterburner method